shyam1234/Smart_Mobile_Recharge_Suggestion/README.md

 <br/>
 <br/>

 *As we know mobile is an easier way to connect with anyone.
-And mobile runs on recharge.
-So, recharge the phone with good postpaid or prepaid plane which fulfilled the need is the hectic work for most users.
-So, they simply choose more plan which has more demand in market without thing twice about their need.
+And this is only possible if mobile has balance/recharge.
+Choose a good plan for the phone which fullfills the need is the hectic job for most of users.
+In general, they simply choose a plan which is in demand in market (popular plan) without compare their actual need.
+They almost choose the underfit or overfit plan NOT the exact one.

-The solution is there will be the Android application which will help the user to make a decision while recharging the phone by giving the insight of the data usage and call.
+I propose the solution that will be the on device ML based Android application which will help the user to make a decision while recharging the phone by giving the insight of the data usage and call.
 Also, give the suggestion among all the plans available based on On-device ML.

-I plan to implement a machine learning model using Firebase and Tensorflow lite in the app.
+I plan to implement a machine learning model using Firebase, Keras and Tensorflow lite in the app.
-As if now, we do recharge based on the popular pack.
-But not actually based on over need.
-Only a few who know the usage they do by using their mind.
-But most of the need a good suggestion for their phone recharge.
-My plan is to train the model based on the user habit of talk, data use and recharge details.
-Once the model is trained then I will integrate the model with the app to give smart suggestion while next recharge life cycle.
+My plan is to train the model based on the user's call duration, data usage and prefeence recharge/history plan.
+Once the model is trained then I will integrate the model with the app to give smart recharge/plan suggestion while next recharge life cycle.
 It will become a good outcome for "On-device ML".*
 <br/>
 <br/>